How To Fix Can't Send Message With EE Error 0

 1. Delete and Add Contact Again

-It may sound a bit strange, but a lot of users managed to fix the error on their phones by simply deleting the person on their contacts list and adding them back again.
+It may sound a bit strange, but try deleting the person on your contacts list and adding them back again.

 Although we are not sure why this solution works for the time being, there might be an issue with the phone’s software, causing a temporary conflict between the Contacts app, Messages app, and the EE SIM.

-The error code 0 also appears on your phone if you listen to a number’s voicemail and then try to send a message without saving it first.
+The error code 0 also appears on your phone if you listen to an unknown number’s voicemail and then try to send a message without saving it first.
 In this case, save the voicemail number to your Contacts list, which will potentially resolve the sending message failure error.

 2. Change Messaging App